kubevirt/vAdvisor/README.md

 to the metrics REST endpoint below where historical samples for the last minute are returned.

+Each VM has one metric called `vm_up` which is `1` if the VM is in `Running` state.
+If the VM is in any other state `vm_up` will report `0`.

+Further `vm_up` can be used to filter out stale metrics reported by prometheus since prometheus keep reporting disappeared metrics for another 5 minutes if the scrape target is still reachable.
+To achieve this `vm_up` reports `0` for another 10 minutes after a VM disappeard or was shut off.

 ## REST-API

 ### Polling metrics